The lagging laggardly lads leisurely lope to Liege

 By October 1914, the much battered Belgian Army broke the dykes on the Yser River to the north of the City to keep the western tip of Belgium out of German hands.
 Ypres, being the centre of a road network, anchored one end of this defensive feature and was also essential for the Germans if they wanted to take the Channel Ports through which British support was flooding into France.
 For the Allies, Ypres was also important because it eventually became the last major Belgian town that was not under German control.
 The importance of the town is reflected in the five major battles that occurred around it during the war.
 During the First Battle of Ypres the Allies halted the German Army's advance to the east of the city.
 The German army eventually surrounded the city on three sides, bombarding it throughout much of the war.
 The Second Battle of Ypres marked a second German attempt to take the city in April 1915.
 The third battle is more commonly referred to as Passchendaele, but this 1917 battle was a complex five-month engagement.

-With that the crowd broke up and the Boys headed back into the square for one more round of drinks
+With that the crowd broke up, feeling the effects of the Ceremony, the Boys headed back into the Square for one more round of drinks to reflect on the Day and enjoy a very nice evening outside!